themichaelyang/tautology.town/about.md

 The catch with writing very little is that you don't get very good at writing.
 I want to write a lot, publish more, and get better.

-To err on the side of do, the tautology.town will inevitably be home to drafts, scraps and, of course, tautologies.
+To err on the side of do, [tautology.town](https://tautology.town) will inevitably be home to drafts, scraps and, of course, tautologies.

 And, I hope, some good stuff too.